Music can help you establish the right atmosphere in your business.

 Several brands offer quality speakers for $400 to $800.
 These include the following:

 A combined amplifier and speaker set works the best for most businesses.
 Bringing the two together allows you to control the space and volume of your sound output.
-The volume from one speaker to the next should not be different by more than 10 decibels, and this works well for stores that range from 500 square feet all the way up to 4,000 square feet.
+The volume from one speaker to the next should not differ by more than 10 decibels, and this works well for stores that range from 500 square feet all the way up to 4,000 square feet.

 Restaurants will especially benefit from this arrangement, but this depends to a large extent on the kind of speakers used.